RochelleNi/RochelleNi.github.io/README.md

-I am a junior undergraduate student in the Turing class at the School of EECS, Peking University , co-advised by Prof. Hao Dong and Prof. Yaodong Yang.
+Enrolled at the age of 16, I am currently a freshman undergraduate student majoring in Artificial Intelligence at Yuanpei College, Peking University.
+My academic journey is guided by Prof. Shanghang Zhang.
+I am also a member of the Tong Class (an elite undergraduate program in Artificial Intelligence led by Prof. Song-Chun Zhu).